JamesWHomer/TemporalEncoding/COLAB_GUIDE.md

     └── 1.complete
 ```

-The `finetune.py` script has been updated to automatically find the model checkpoint inside this directory structure.
+The `finetune.py` script has been updated to handle both of these path formats:
+1. The parent directory path (`weights_dir`)
+2. The direct `/1` directory path (`weights_dir/1`)

+You can use either format when specifying the `--ckpt` parameter, as the code will check for model files in both locations.

 **Troubleshooting**:
 - If you see authentication errors, check that your Kaggle credentials are correct